 Where more than one area is involved (i.e., the Floodway, FEMA Special Flood Hazard Area) the more restrictive standard shall apply.

-- All Development shall be reasonably safe from Flooding; - 1.
-Designed, operated, maintained, modified, and adequately anchored to prevent flotation, collapse, release, or lateral movement of the Structure during the occurrence of the Base Flood; - 2.
-Constructed with materials resistant to Flood damage; - Constructed by methods and practices that minimizes Flood minimizes Flood damage;
+- a) All Development shall be reasonably safe from Flooding; - 1.
+Designed, operated, maintained, modified, and adequately anchored to prevent flotation, collapse, release, or lateral movement of the Structure during the occurrence of the Base resistant to Flood damage;